pankajparkar/form-wizard/solutions.md

 - If `errorChecker` returns `false`, then it redirect user to Error screen. it is read by using `fwStepError` directive.
 - Step component can also deal with form, it won't allow to proceed unless complete form is valid.
 - We have used ContentChildren, ContentChild, ViewChildren, and @ViewChild to achieve this.
+- All are standalone components develop with Angular.
+- CodeSize - Gzip - 76kb
+- Due to time constraint, I was not able to spend enough time on CSS part